jeffstieler/atlas-help/getting-started/deploy-fully-configured-infrastructure.html.md

 	    type = "aws.ami"
 	}

-Now, let's combine the artifact with the [Terraform configuration written in the first step](/help/getting-started/layout-infrastructure).
+Now, let's combine the artifact with the [Terraform configuration written in the first step](/help/getting-started/layout-infrastructure) by referencing the Atlas artifact as the ami for our "aws_instance.web" resource.
 The complete Terraform configuration should now look as below.

 	provider "atlas" {
 	    token = "ATLAS_TOKEN_HERE"